bbrzycki/setigen/README.md

 # setigen
-Python library for injecting artificial narrow-band signals into time-frequency data
+Python library for generating and injecting artificial narrow-band signals into time-frequency data